adam-aalah/Tweet-Sentiment-Classification/README.md

 #### Repository Organization
 The project is divided into several folders:
+* Data set: This folder contains the 1,198 randomly selected tweet IDs used for manual labeling, training, validating, and testing models.
+The tweet IDs are provided to ensure the replicability of the project.
-* **Multiclass Classification:** This folder contains complete code, manually labeled data, and tweet IDs.
+* Multiclass Classification: This folder contains complete code, manually labeled data, and tweet IDs.
-* **Multilabel Classification:** This folder includes complete code, manually labeled data, and tweet IDs.
+* Multilabel Classification: This folder includes complete code, manually labeled data, and tweet IDs.
-* **Emotional and valence dictionary:** This resource was utilized to filter the textual data.
+* Emotional and valence dictionary: This resource was utilized to filter the textual data.

 #### Findings